wenwenmin/SNSVD/README.md

 More descriptions about these functions can be found in their annotation part.

 ### R code
-Note that before running the codes, please first set the path for "Example.R".
+Note that before running the codes, please first set the path for "simulationTest.R".
 Please run the following R command in the Console.

 ``` r